On $H$-Topological Intersection Graphs: Introduction

 \item \emph{Graph isomorphism.} Theorem~\ref{thm:double-triangle->Subd2_inside} also gives that if $H$ contains the \emph{double-triangle} $\Delta_2$ (see Fig.~\ref{fig:comp2sub}a) as a minor, then graph isomorphism problem is $\cGI$-complete for $H$-graphs.

 \item \emph{$k$-coloring and $k$-clique.} In Section~\ref{sec:treewidth}, we use treewidth based methods to provide an $\cFPT$-time algorithm for finding a $k$-clique in an $H$-graphs (Theorem~\ref{thm:fpt-k-clique}) and an $\cFPT$-time algorithm for $k$-coloring of $H$-graphs (Theorem~\ref{thm:fpt-k-list-col}).
-In fact, these results apply to more general graph classes formalized via the concept of \emph{treewidth boundedness} (which is defined similarly to the well-studied \emph{$\chi$-boundedness}) and may be of independent interest.
+In fact, these results apply to more general graph classes formalized via the concept of a \emph{clique-treewidth property} (which is defined as in the \emph{parameter-treewidth properties} of \emph{bidimensionality theory}; see, e.g.,\cite{parametertreewidth2004}) and may be of independent interest.

 \item \emph{Minimal Separators.} Finally, in Section~\ref{sec:min_sep}, we show that each $H$-graph has $n^{O(\|H\|)}$ minimal separators (Theorem~\ref{thm:min_sep}) and, when $H$ is a cactus, we improve this bound to $O(\|H\|n^2)$ (Theorem~\ref{thm:min_sep_cactus}).
 Thus, by the algorithmic framework of Fomin, Todinca, and Villanger~\cite{FominTV15}, on $H$-graphs, we obtain a large class of problems (including, e.g., feedback vertex set) which can be solved in \cXP-time (parameterized by $\|H\|$) and polynomial time (in both $\|H\|$ and the size of the input graph) when $H$ is a cactus. \end{itemize}